 - Medical billing processes

-The Bureau of Labor Statistics reports a very promising outlook for health information technicians.
+The U.S. Bureau of Labor Statistics reports a promising outlook for health information technicians from 2010-2020.
 The health care industry is depending more on computer databases to store medical information, increasing the need for health information technicians.
-The bureau lists a middle range of annual earnings for health information technicians as $22,420 to $35,990 in May 2006.
+The bureau lists a middle range of annual earnings for health information technicians as $26,920 to $44,360 in May 2012.